Mae govannen! 1 Well met! The world is wild and windy. Come in, and fill your mind with beautiful things.

-I am Miriam — a bookworm, author, poet, occasional artist, and daughter of the King.
-A homeschool graduate, I count my Charlotte Mason education among my greatest blessings.
-Since I was little, my parents encouraged me to pursue my interests and hone my gifts, while surrounding me with classic literature.
+I count my Charlotte Mason education among my greatest blessings.
+Since my childhood, my parents surrounded me with classic literature and encouraged me to hone the gifts that God has given me.
 I dreamed of crafting stories like the ones I read, of touching readers as I had been touched.

-So when I was five years old, I made my first “book,” which I proudly titled Brother Bear and Sister Bear.
+When I was five years old, I made my first “book,” which I proudly titled Brother Bear and Sister Bear.
 I couldn’t write yet, but I can remember drawing the illustrations with crayon and stapling the pages together.
 Though now faded and fragile, it is still a favorite with my younger siblings. 🙂

 Anyway, that’s me.
 Now I’d like to get to know you!
 Feel free to tell me about yourself in the comments. 🙂